 The whole process to create several virtual desktops in Windows 10 takes less than 10 seconds.
 Don’t you agree?
 Check out the video demonstration below.

 Check Also: How to fix 100% Disk Usage in Windows 10

 STEP 1: Switching between the virtual desktops is also very easy.
 You can either press the Task View button or you can simply press the Windows key and Tab key together and then select the Desktop which you wish to open.

 STEP 2: However, the simplest and easiest way to switch between the already opened Multiple Desktops is to use this keyboard shortcut: ctrl + Windows key + left arrow/right arrow.
 Just press these keys and you’ll be able to directly switch from one desktop to another.

-How to Move Windows Between Multiple Desktops
+How to Move Programs Between Multiple Desktops on Windows 10

-If you’re wondering whether there is a way to move an opened program/window of one desktop to another desktop?
+If you’re wondering whether there is a way to move an opened program/window from one desktop to another desktop?
 Well, the answer is yes.
 You can easily move an opened window/program from one desktop to another.
 Just follow these steps.

 STEP 1: Open the ‘Task View’ button or simply press Windows key and Tab key together.